sebgod/mercury/README.md

 Mercury
 =======

-This is the Melbourne implementation of the [Mercury](http://www.mercurylang.org/) logic programming system.
+[Mercury](http://www.mercurylang.org/) is a logic/functional programming language which combines the clarity and the expressiveness of declarative programming with advanced static analysis and error detection features.

 ## Instructions